Home Bureaucracy Rashmi Shukla becomes first woman police chief of Maharashtra

 Rashmi Shukla becomes first police chief of Maharashtra

-Shukla is known for launching an innovative – Buddy Cop – serving as police commissioner of Pune.
+Shukla is known for launching an innovative initiative – Buddy Cop – serving as police commissioner of Pune.
 The initiative was emulated across the state.

 A bold and upright officer, Shukla has always been in limelight.
 She is very effective with in controlling crime and criminals.